nus-cs2103/website-base/admin/tp-pe-fragment.md

 <box type="wrong">

 **You must use CATcher.
-You are strictly prohibited from editing PE bug reports using the GitHub Web interface** as it can can render bug reports unprocessable by CATcher, sometimes in an irreversible ways, and can affect the entire class.
+You are strictly prohibited from editing PE bug reports using the GitHub Web interface** as it can render bug reports unprocessable by CATcher, sometimes in an irreversible ways, and can affect the entire class.
 Please contact the prof if you are unable to use CATcher for some reason.
 </box>
 </div>